IskinderA/swollen-polymer-diffusivity-predictor/docs/design/Wireframes_v1.0.md

 This document illustrates the intended user workflow and interface layout for the provisional companion predictor accompanying

-> **Physics-Informed Machine Learning for Predicting Solute Diffusivity in Swollen Polymer Systems**
+> **Predicting Solute Diffusivity in Swollen Polymer Systems Using Quantile Random Forests and Neural Networks**

 The wireframes describe user interactions and scientific workflows rather than graphical appearance.
 The objective is to design a simple, transparent, and trustworthy scientific instrument rather than a conventional software application.